hazimehh/L0Learn/README.md

 ## Citing L0Learn
-If you find L0Learn useful in your research, please consider citing the following paper:
+If you find L0Learn useful in your research, please consider citing the following two papers.

+**Paper 1:**
 ```
 @article{doi:10.1287/opre.2019.1919,
 author = {Hazimeh, Hussein and Mazumder, Rahul},